 If you have a small dog, the good news is that antibody titers seem to increase as body weight decreases.
 That means that the little guys should show protection when you titer test them (and you do titer test instead of vaccinating, right?)

 If you choose to vaccinate your pet, it’s a very good idea to run a titer test two to three weeks after the vaccination.
-This is good for the big guys, because any amount of titer means he will be protected, likely for life, and won’t need another vaccine.
+This is good for the big guys, because any amount of titer means he will be protected, likely for life. so he won’t need another vaccine.

 There are inexpensive, in-house titer tests available.
-If your vet doesn’t offer one, encourage him to do so.
-Alternately, pay to have the titer test sent to a lab.
-It’s worth the money to do so, if it means protecting your dog from unnecessary vaccination.
+If your vet doesn’t offer these, encourage him to do so.
+Alternately, pay to have the titer test sent to a lab like Hemopet.
+You can also ask your vet to draw the blood and send the sample yourself.
+It’s worth the money to do so, when it means protecting your dog from unnecessary vaccination.

 What About Rabies?

 While vets may be able to give partial doses of the core vaccines, the law requires them to give a full dose of the rabies vaccine.
-This is bad news indeed for the little guys.
-If you live in an area where rabies is required, make sure you give the vaccine no more often than necessary.
+This is bad news indeed for small dogs.
+If you live in an area where rabies is required, make sure you give the vaccine no more often than necessary (usually every 3 years).
 It’s also a good idea to have a homeopathic vet on hand to deal with any possible vaccine reactions or issues.
-You can find a great homeopathic vet at theavh.org.
+You can find a homeopath at theavh.org.

-Remember that adverse events are vastly under-reported and the incidence of vaccine related disease is much higher than you would think.
-If you are wondering why you need to vaccinate less, you can view a list of vaccine related health problems and how long vaccines really last here.
+Remember that adverse events are vastly under-reported and the incidence of vaccine related disease is much higher than you’d think.
+Just in case you’re wondering why it’s wise to vaccinate less, you can read the article below to find out more.